metrorailings/OwlBlog/content/posts/postseason-review-saints.md

 ### Does the team feature a reliable field goal kicker?

 Yes.
 Will Lutz has been solid this year outside of one bad game against the Bears.
-I'm not sure if the Soldier Field turf played a role in that game though...
+I'm not sure if the Soldier Field turf played a role in that game though.
+Either way, his selection to the Pro Bowl this year justifies his consideration as a reliable field goal kicker.

 ***